 Our New Year message: Don’t Drink and Drive!

 The message is one we feel obliged to repeat this time each year.
-There are some people across our country, across our state and across our own area who will awaken today with a brand new year in the offing.
-There will be so much promise and anticipation for 2019.
+There are some people across our country, across our state and across our own area who will awaken today with a brand new year in the offing helped along with a drink or more.
+There will be so much promise and anticipation for 2020.

 Drunk drivers will be scattered around our roadways tonight and into tomorrow’s wee hours like confetti flying around as the clock hits midnight.
 If you are and out about tonight, how confident can you really be that the car coming toward you hugging the center line isn’t operated by someone who has had too much to drink?
 Even if they think they didn’t.
 Which many drunks seem to believe.
 Unnerving, isn’t it?
-(Also, should you see a drunk driver, use #677 to report it).
+(Also, should you see a drunk driver, use #677, or call call (614) 466-2660 to report it).
 The Ohio State Highway Patrol (OSHP) will appreciate the gesture.

 To compound the dangerous situation, many will get an early start on their drinking with bowl season well under way.
-Ohio State plays Washington on New Year’s Day at 5 p.m.
-There are other big games today and tomorrow.
-After all, who doesn’t like to have a beer — for many, plural as in beers — when watching big games?
+Yeah, a bummer it was the Ohio State got beat the other night.
+But there are still plenty of bowl games to watch Jan.
+1. And, after all, who doesn’t like to have a beer — for many, plural as in beers — when watching games?
 At least it seems that way for many, doesn’t it?
-Think of all the people who will be watching the Rose Bowl, for instance, while drinking.
+Think of all the people who will be watching the Rose Bowl into tomorrow evening, for instance, while drinking.
 And then trying to drive afterwards.
 Go ahead and shudder.

 Perhaps the most scariest: An average drunk driver has driven drunk 80 times before first arrest.
 Goodness!
 Think of how many close calls there has to be.
 Think of how the law of averages is lurking and ready to pounce.

-We just threw a lot of stats and numbers at you.
-But take a moment to absorb and process them.
+Please take a moment to consider all that is involved with driving and drinking.
+Go to the state highway patrol website and scan the stats.
 Shouldn’t take longer than it does to suck down a beer or two.
 If all of this doesn’t deter you from overdoing then what in the world would?
 If you are in a bad way tonight, don’t think coffee, a cold splash of water on the face or one of those overpriced caffeine-infused drinks you get at the front counter of a corner store will sober you up quickly.
 And, no, popping a couple breath mints isn’t going to fool a cop who is about to pull you over.

 C’mon, you are smarter than that.
 Get a designated driver actually committed to staying sober throughout the evening.
 Call a taxi.
 Have your favorite bartender(s) get a ride for you.
 If possible spend the night wherever you are going to be.
 Beats spending the night in jail or in the hospital.
 And it surely beats ending up in the morgue.
 Around here we call that a grave consequence.